fbetteo/blog/docs/index.md

-# Hey
+# AI Engineering & Consulting

-I'm a consultant, sr. data scientist / machine learning engineer, solopreneur and AI generalist.
-I've vast experience in CPG and retailers including demand estimation,  price elasticity, marketing mix and assortment solutions.
-I have also worked in the airline industry, I've been a teacher and I have passion for sports analytics.
+I'm an AI engineer, sr. data scientist, and consultant specializing in production-ready machine learning systems.
+With extensive experience designing and implementing AI solutions for CPG and retail businesses, I help organizations build scalable, efficient, and reliable AI systems that deliver measurable ROI.

 I write about life, AI - machine learning - statistics, building a business as indiehacker and of course, sports analytics.